Pokemon-PythonRed/Pokemon-PythonRed/README.md

 - Prior in-depth knowledge of the `Pokémon` franchise, especially the video game series, is recommended and may be required to fully enjoy this game.
 - This project ([@Pokemon-PythonRed](https://github.com/Pokemon-PythonRed "Pokémon PythonRed Homepage") and anything found within) is not endorsed by _Nintendo_, _GAME FREAK_, _Creatures Inc._, or _The Pokémon Company_.
 This is an independent, fan-made game.
 - This game's plot is a work of fiction!
 Any references to real people or events are completely coincidental.
-- The developers use Windows 10 OS, but some effort will be made to make this game cross-platform.
-However, if we cannot find a way to implement an element in this way, then this game will become Windows 10-only.

 ---
 </details>